johnfraserss/ICS4U/Assignments/12 - Text IO - Gutenberg/README.md

 Due Date(s)
 -------------
-To be uploaded to the repository by November 4th, 2016
+To be uploaded to the repository by ~~November 4th, 2016~~ November 7th, 2016 (due date changed to be AFTER the HTML/DOM assignment)
 There will be **no** test for this portion of the course